stuntrally/stuntrally3/docs/Developing.md

 With Debug Properties set, properties are at top of each shader file,
 this makes all compiling errors have wrong line numbers,
 but at least one can get some idea of what kind of shader it was.
 Other way is putting extra comments in .any and seeing them in .glsl as result.
+Added few, starting with `//** This is `.

 ## HLMS extending 🌠